Ultimate reality

-Ultimate reality is "the supreme, final, and fundamental power in all reality".
-It refers to the most fundamental fact about reality, especially when it is seen as also being the most valuable fact.
+In the philosophy of religion, ultimate reality is "the supreme, final, and fundamental power in all reality", or that which is metaphysically prior to all of reality.
+It refers to the most fundamental aspect of reality underlying everything that exists and is often regarded as having the highest value.
 This may overlap with the concept of the Absolute in certain philosophies.

+God is often conceived as ultimate reality, while in Hinduism ultimate reality is conceived as Brahman, in Theravada Buddhism as Nirvana, and in Taoism as the Tao.

 Greek philosophy

 Anaximander (c.
 610) believed that the ultimate substance of the universe, generally known as arche, was apeiron, an infinite and eternal substance that is the origin of all things.

 Aristotle (384–322 BCE) held that the unmoved mover "must be an immortal, unchanging being, ultimately responsible for all wholeness and orderliness in the sensible world" and that its existence is necessary to support everyday change.

 Democritus (c.
 460–370 BCE) and Epicureanism (c.
 307 BCE) rejected the idea of ultimate reality, saying that only atoms and void exist, but they do have the eternal, unbounded, and self-caused nature of non-materialistic views of the concept.

 In Neoplatonism (3rd century CE), the first principle of reality is "the One" which is a perfectly simple and ineffable principle which is the source of the universe, and exists without multiplicity and beyond being and non-being.

 Stoic physics (c.
 300 BCE – 3rd century CE) called the primitive substance of the universe pneuma or God, which is everything that exists and is a creative force that develops and shapes the cosmos.